-As pointed out in the introduction, the low amount of filler used (~3 volume %) means that the modulus should increase measurably but not excessively.
-The linear rule of mixtures can be used to approximate the expected increase in modulus due to filler addition, assuming that the polymer is not itself changed in some way by filler addition.
-The results are as expected for all polymers except nylon 6.
-The modulus increase for nylon 6 is too high to be explained using the linear rule of mixtures and this is a hint that something unexpected has occurred.
+Modulus may be measured in tension, compression or in flex.
+The values and to be explained using the linear rule of mixtures and this is a hint that something unexpected has occurred.
 To obtain such a high modulus, the filler must have altered the nylon phase in some way.
 For example, an increase in crystallinity or a change in crystal phase could be the cause of the large increase.
 This is being investigated and we will report the molecular weight and crystallinity effects later.
-For now we note that the nylon is behaving in an atypical way and so all of the other nylon results need to be considered accordingly.